ScooloV/bbpedia/docs/matched_play/guide.md

 **CODE OF CONDUCT**

-Tournaments and gaming weekends should beTfirstand- foremost, fun.
+Tournaments and gaming weekends should be first and- foremost, fun.
 The Code of Conduct presented in this guide is something we expect all coaches to follow at all times to ensure that they and their opponents always have the best time possible.

 **RECOMMENDED TOURNAMENT STYLE**